jeyabalan23/skyell/README.md

 ## 📄 License

 This project is for evaluation purposes only.
-Feel free to reuse or open-source as needed.It is made by the "Jeyabalan Ganesh Nadar" for 09/07/2025
+Feel free to reuse or open-source as needed.It is made by the "Jeyabalan Ganesh Nadar" on 09/07/2025

 ---